wararyo/M5Chorder/README.md

-# M5Chorder
+# M5Stack BLEChorder
 BLE Chord Pad App

 This is a M5Stack app which provides functions to play chords via Bluetooth Low Energy MIDI.

 ## Note
-Currently it works only when connected to iOS.
+Currently it works only when connected to iOS

 It uses 1.3M byte of program memory.
-If you use M5Stack 4MB-flash model, change partition to Huge App (3MB No OTA).
+If you use M5Stack 4MB-flash model, change partition to "Huge App (3MB No OTA)".

 Contributors welcome!